aviflombaum/avis-rails-starter/README.md

 ### Prettier

 Prettier is configured to be able to lint and format ERB templates via its normal HTML parser.
-This works with the VSCode Prettier Exension as well.
+This works with the VSCode Prettier extension as well.

 ## Additional Gems